b2broker/simplefix-go/README.md

 The following sample code illustrates how to use a message builder to create various standard messages, as well as define fields and message tags required for FIX session pipelines.
 The `fixgen` command will generate the required structure in almost no time.

 ```
-// Use the fixgen command to generate a custom FIX package:
+// In this code, fixgen is your generated FIX package:

 var sessionOpts = session.Opts{
 	MessageBuilders: session.MessageBuilders{